-Last month when I was returning from my solo bike journey to Spiti Valley, I decided to spend a few nights in the town of Vashisht, near Manali, in Himachal Pradesh.
-Looking for a guest house, I went to my usual place, where I’d stayed before for at least a dozen times.
-I liked its peaceful ambience and the location which allowed me to sit almost at the top of the village, overlooking the mountains down below.
+Last month while returning from my solo bike journey to Spiti Valley, I decided to spend a few nights in the town of Vashisht, near Manali, in Himachal Pradesh.
+Looking for a guest house, I went to my usual place, where I had stayed before for at least a dozen times.
+I liked its peaceful ambience and the location which allowed me to sit at the top of the village, overlooking the mountains down below.
 But as I enquired about the price for a room, out of courtesy, despite being very much familiar to it, I went a little flabbergasted.

 “No, just one bedroom” I repeated with all innocence, before the caretaker repeated, twice, the exact same figure.

 “It’s 1,200 Rupees a night, sir”.

-The same room which I’d earlier – about 3 months ago I think – rented for about 400 Rupees a night, was now available for a whopping 1,200 Rupees.
+The same room which I had earlier – about 3 months ago I think – rented for about 400 Rupees a night, was now available for a whopping 1,200 Rupees.

 Then I saw a group of teenagers, seemingly from New Delhi, and I realised that this is the time of the year when Vashisth gets its maximum tourists.